 Metal etch processes play a key role in connecting the individual components that form an IC, such as forming wires and electrical connections.
-These processes are also used to drill through the metal hardmasks that are used to pattern features too small for conventional masks, thereby allowing continued shrinking of feature dimensions.
-To enable performing these critical etch steps, the Versys® Metal product family provides high-productivity capability on a flexible platform.
+These processes can also be used to drill through metal hardmasks that pattern features too small for conventional masks, allowing continued shrinking of feature dimensions.
+To enable these critical etch steps, the Versys® Metal product family provides high-productivity capability on a flexible platform.
 Superior CD and profile uniformity are enabled by a symmetrical chamber design with independent process tuning features.

-Clean Processes and Products
+Clean Processes and Product Families